StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk.md

 * **token_expiration_days** - Validity of the newly requested token.
 Default 90 days.
 * **renewal_days** - Number of days before a new token should be refreshed.
 Default 10 days.

-The provided `initial_token` will be exchanged for a new tokenthe first time the check runs.
+The first time the check runs, the configured `initial_token` will be exchanged for a new token.
 After the configured `renewal_days` days, a new token will be requested from Splunk with a validity of `token_expiration_days`.

 {% tabs %}
 {% tab title="Example check configuration with token-based authentication" %}